 As outlined in my fourth Report, Audit completed a focused review of management reporting of project costs.
 While the review did not identify any major shortcomings some matters for improvement were raised with DPTI and a detailed response was received.
-Audit review for the fifth (previous) period and the current period gave focus to following up action taken by DPTI to address certain matters identified for improvement.
+Audit review for subsequent reporting periods and the current period gave focus to following up action taken by DPTI to address certain matters identified for improvement.
 This follow-up is discussed in section 3.2.2 of this Report.